Revisiting Face Forgery Detection: From Facial Representation to Forgery Detection: FFD Workflow and Method

 where $y$ denotes a one-hot $K$-dimensional label, $\hat{y}$ represents the class with the highest probability $p$ for the input image, and $p$ is calculated as $p=\max((e_{k}+1)/S)$.
 Additionally, the annealing factor $\lambda_t$ is defined as $\lambda_{t}=\lambda_{0} \exp \left\{-\left(\ln \lambda_{0} / T\right) t\right\}$, where $t$ and $T$ denote the current training epoch and the total number of training epochs, respectively.
 For further details, please refer to Bao~\etal\cite{bao2021evidential}.

-As shown in Figure~\ref{fig:framework}(middle-bottom), we replace the $\mathcal{L}_{ce}$ with $\mathcal{L}_{EDL}$ and $\mathcal{L}_{EUC}$ in both the main and auxiliary branches.
+As shown in Fig.~\ref{fig:framework}(middle-bottom), we replace the $\mathcal{L}_{ce}$ with $\mathcal{L}_{EDL}$ and $\mathcal{L}_{EUC}$ in both the main and auxiliary branches.
 Thus, the loss function $\mathcal{L}$ of our competitive backbone fine-tuning framework for FFD task is as follows:

 where $\mathcal{L}_{EDU}=\mathcal{L}_{EDL}+\mathcal{L}_{EUC}$.

 Thanks to the dedicated design of our decorrelation constraint and uncertainty-based fusion module in our competitive backbone fine-tuning framework, the main backbone is better fostered and significantly enhances its generalization under the stimulation of the auxiliary backbone.
 Consequently, only the main branch is required during \textit{inference}, also saving half of the computational resources.